By: Jonathan Kwan

 Our review unit of the Western Digital WD_BLACK SN850 NVMe SSD 1TB arrived in a medium-sized brown corrugated cardboard shipping box from a local print shop in Tustin, California, USA.
 Tustin is a city in the Los Angeles metropolitan area.
 The first time I have ever heard of this city of 80,000 was when I wrote the WD_BLACK AN1500 2TB review.
 Using UPS Standard, the package arrived on our doorstep here in Calgary, Alberta, Canada in excellent condition for our review today.

 Similar to other WD_BLACK series SSDs I have reviewed from the company like the Black SN750 NVMe SSD 1TB, the SN850 1TB came in retail packaging.
 Its retail box comes in a name-appropriate black and white color scheme.
 The company's branding can be seen subtly displayed in courier font in the background.
-In the foreground, you will find the product name and description at the bottom left corner in the same font.
-It looks quite unconventional for a traditional and conservative company like Western Digital, which is a great thing in my opinion.
+In the foreground, you will find the product name and description at the top left corner in a more traditional font.
+It looks quite edgy for a traditional and conservative company like Western Digital, which is a great thing in my opinion.
 On top of it, you can see a 3/4 shot of the SSD itself.
 You can see its 1TB capacity specification and up to 7000MB/s rate read speed near the bottom right corner.
 Feature highlights and a list of contents can be found at the back of the box.

 Before we move on, let us take a look at the specifications of the WD_BLACK SN850 NVMe SSD 1TB, as obtained from the manufacturer's website: